do-community/demo-app/README.md

-# Digital Ocean Demo App
+# DigitalOcean Demo App

 It can be difficult to get acquainted with a new cloud services platform.
 We find that the easiest way to get up and running is to deploy an application!

-This repository contains a demo application and automation to launch it on your own Digital Ocean account.
-This will allow you to get a feel for what it's like to run code on Digital Ocean.
+This repository contains a demo application and automation to launch it on your own DigitalOcean account.
+This will allow you to get a feel for what it's like to run code on DigitalOcean.

 ## What's Involved?

 ### The Application

 The actual application we'll be deploying is a "status page".
 A status page is a web page that shows status information for another product or service.
-For example, if you want to check on the status of Digital Ocean, you could go to our status page: https://status.digitalocean.com/.
+For example, if you want to check on the status of DigitalOcean, you could go to our status page: https://status.digitalocean.com/.

 The status page we're deploying isn't quite as full-featured, but perhaps it could be someday :P